-Of course there are many other features that have come and once since the series first launched, Brewster and his coffee shop are just more examples.
+Of course there are many other features that have come and gone since the series first launched, Brewster and his coffee shop is just another example.

 I have played Animal Crossing New Horizons for more than 800 hours.
 The game is beyond adorable and so very polished and fun.
 But the lack of features that made the series so very adorable are noticeably missing.